Avocado Honey vs Buckwheat Honey

 Quick Answer

-Avocado honey delivers smoky, caramel richness from California orchards; buckwheat brings malty, earthy power with proven cough-suppressing benefits.
+Avocado honey delivers smoky, caramel richness from California orchards; buckwheat brings malty, earthy power with clinically demonstrated cough-suppressing benefits.
 Both are bold, dark honeys for people who appreciate strong flavors.
 Choose avocado for smoky depth, buckwheat for maximum intensity and medicinal strength.

 At a Glance